xavier268/goscrapper/README.md

 #### Runtime Checks on Variables

+Interpreter will ensure, before starting, that it has been provided values for all expected named parameters.
+Then, there will no more difference between an input parameter and a variable.

 At runtime, a variable on the left-hand side:
-* May not be a known input parameter,
+* Could in theory be a known input parameter, but compiler will prevent it,
 * Can be assigned multiple times, with different values,
 * Is assigned in the current scope, unless the global specifier (`$`) is used,